by Scott Towers, Anthem

 An increasingly unhealthy population is costing everyone — consumers, doctors, employers and insurance carriers.
 It’s costing money, and it’s taking a toll on quality of life/productivity.
 According to the Centers for Disease Control and Prevention (CDC), half of all adults in the United States have a chronic condition, which drives 86 percent of health care costs.

 Integrated population health management (IPHM) lets employers enhance their population health program with more data, more insights and more member engagement opportunities.
 IPHM is typically a no-cost value-add with no implementation setup when employers use a single carrier for their medical and dental benefits.

 So put your health care dollars where your mouth is

 It is easy to take your teeth for granted, but they play a major role in your overall health.
-The CDC says more than 64 million Americans over the age of 30 have gum disease and more than six billion dollars of productivity is lost each year because people miss work to get dental care.
+The CDC says more than 64 million Americans over the age of 30 have gum disease and more than $6 billion of productivity is lost each year because people miss work to get dental care.
 Good oral health is key to helping manage certain conditions.
 For example, if someone has diabetes, gum disease could affect the ability to control blood sugar.
-Even something as simple as losing a tooth can lead to an annual earnings loss of $720 a year.1
+Even something as simple as losing a tooth can lead to an annual earnings loss of $720 a year.

 See what integrated health care can do

 By connecting dental data to an employer’s population health platform, IPHM allows patients, doctors and carrier care managers to use a team approach to help members maintain oral and overall health.

 One analysis found that care alerts and clinical communications to members, doctors and care managers have shown big engagement results — 270,000 monthly dental care gaps identified, with 20,000 closed monthly.1